 Upon removal, sprinklers shall be rinsed in potable water and air dried.
 Following a two- to four-day drying period, visual examination of the samples shall be made.
 The samples shall then be subjected to the post-exposure tests as detailed below.

-The sprinklers shall not weep or leak at, or below 12 bars when hydrostatically tested for one minute as per Clause 6.2.
+The sprinklers shall not weep or leak at, or below 12 bars when hydrostatically tested for one minute as per 6.2.

-Subsequently, half of the samples shall exhibit positive operation and release of all operating parts at the minimum operating pressure when tested in accordance with clause 6.12.
+Subsequently, half of the samples shall exhibit positive operation and release of all operating parts at the minimum operating pressure when tested in accordance with 6.12.

 The remaining samples shall be subjected to a water flow at a pressure of 12 bars for a period of one minute.